-, has served as a benchmark interest rate for loans around the world.
-However, this rate will be eliminated in the near future, due to growing concerns regarding its reliability.
+The London Interbank Offered Rate, also known as LIBOR, has served as a benchmark interest rate for loans around the world.
+However, publication of this rate was originally expected to be discontinued at the end of 2021, due to concerns regarding its reliability.

 For decades, LIBOR was a convenient way to determine the cost of floating-rate debt around the world.
 The rate is calculated from a daily survey of large banks that estimate the cost of borrowing from one-another without putting up collateral.
 Because of concerns about the reliability of LIBOR, British officials announced that they would stop requiring banks to provide a daily quote after 2021, which is expected to result in LIBOR no longer being published.
 Recently, ICE Benchmark Administration (IBA), the administrator of LIBOR, announced a “consultation,” still subject to final confirmation, that one week and two month US LIBOR rate quotes will cease at end of 2021, and that all other US LIBOR rate quotes will cease at end of June, 2023, effectively discontinuing LIBOR.
 This delay will help to ensure a more orderly transition away from LIBOR, but it will not alter our transition efforts.

 For years, regulators worldwide have raised concerns that LIBOR is an unreliable benchmark because it is not based on a significant volume of observable transactions.
 The interbank submissions of just 16 financial institutions, for example, are used to calculate the US Dollar LIBOR.
 Some of these banks have been accused in the past of colluding to manipulate LIBOR rates.